hyriver/pygeohydro/CONTRIBUTING.rst

     $ pre-commit install
     $ pre-commit run --all-files

 6. Now you can make your changes locally, make sure to add a description of the changes to ``HISTORY.rst`` file and add extra tests, if applicable, to ``tests`` folder.
-Afterwards, fetch the latest updates from the remote and resolve any merge conflicts:
+Also, make sure to give yourself credit by adding your name at the end of the item(s) that you add in the history like this ``By `Taher Chegini <https://github.com/cheginit>`_``.
+Then, fetch the latest updates from the remote and resolve any merge conflicts:

 .. code-block:: console